101st meridian west

 The meridian 101° west of Greenwich is a line of longitude that extends from the North Pole across the Arctic Ocean, North America, the Pacific Ocean, the Southern Ocean, and Antarctica to the South Pole.

-The 101st meridian west forms a great circle with the 79th meridian east.
+The 101st meridian west forms a Great ellipse with the 79th meridian east.

 From Pole to Pole

 Starting at the North Pole and heading south to the South Pole, the 101st meridian west passes through: